Topological Derivative for Shallow Water Equations: Topological derivative using the Gangl and Sturm method

 where

+and the same initial and boundary conditions (\ref{ICSWE}) and (\ref{BCSWE}) apply here.
 In this new system, we have also introduced an additional term $\nabla\cdot(Q(\alpha)\nabla U) $, the Laplacian artificial viscosity.
 Here, the $Q(\alpha)$ coefficient is a parameter that controls the amount of viscosity.
 For further details on viscosity coefficients, please refer to \cite{olofsub}. $Q(\alpha)$ is a diagonal matrix of size $3\times 3$ defined by

 with $\alpha_1, \alpha_2\in \mathbb{R}_+$ such that